sanaehasan/js_coding_exercises/docs/exercise004.md

 4. Remind yourself how `.filter` and `.map` work.
 Take a look at [this repl project](https://repl.it/repls/InsidiousNuttyHertz) for examples.
 5. Take another look over your functions.
 Can you identify which functions could use `map` or `filter` instead of `forEach`?
 Are any functions **transformations** and are any functions **filtering** out items from an array?
 If so, refactor each function to use the appropriate choice of map/filter and commit your changes.

-NB For these challenges you may also find the [Solving SquareNums 3 Ways Video](https://storage.googleapis.com/tech-returners-course/JavaScript_Challenges/JS_challenges_week3_squarenums_3ways.mp4) from last week's challenges useful, where we demonstrate solving a problem using a for loop, refactoring it to use `.forEach`, and then again to use `.map`.
+NB For these challenges you may also find the [Solving SquareNums 3 Ways Video](https://storage.googleapis.com/tech-returners-course/JavaScript_Challenges/JS_challenges_week3_squarenums_3ways.mp4) from the previous challenges useful, where we demonstrate solving a problem using a for loop, refactoring it to use `.forEach`, and then again to use `.map`.

 ## Cheatsheet